krainboltgreene/learn-you-the-ruby-for-awesome-power/table-of-contents.md

   * HCP: Hackers, Code, And Programming
   * def ruby
   * The Ruby Revolution & Renaissance
-    # Ruby's beginnings
-    # Rise of Rails
-    # The Agile Developer
   * The Cherry Kool-Aid
   * Rock Out To Rockstar
   * Trolls, Neckbeards, and Rails Devs